 Sun Indalex Finance v.
 United Steelworkers

-Supreme Court overturns the Ontario Court of Appeal decision in the Indalex case.
+The Supreme Court has overturned the Ontario Court of Appeal’s decision in the Indalex case.
 What will it mean for active and retired employees and pension plan deficiencies?

-The effect of the decision was that the monies owing to the pension plans would have to be paid before Indalex Ltd.’s parent company, Indalex U.S., could collect the money it was owed (Indalex U.S. had guaranteed the money Indalex Ltd. had borrowed while under CCAA protection).
+The effect of the decision was that the monies owing to the pension plans would have to be paid before Indalex’s parent company, Indalex U.S., could collect money it was owed.

 Sun Indalex, the principal secured creditor of Indalex U.S., appealed to the Supreme Court of Canada, as did the U.S. Trustee and the Monitor acting on behalf of Indalex Ltd.

-On February 1, 2013, the Supreme Court of Canada allowed the appeal and overturned the Court of Appeal’s decision.
+On February 1, 2013, a majority of the Supreme Court of Canada allowed the appeal and overturned the Court of Appeal’s decision.